 Folk and folk rock

 In the United States, the good old folk was given a fresh revival, with new compositions written in the conventional folk style.
-This movement brought some of the decade’s most notable stars like Woodie Guthrie, Pete Seeger, Joan Baez, and Bob Dylan (above picture).
+This movement brought some of the decade’s most notable stars like Woody Guthrie, Pete Seeger, Joan Baez, and Bob Dylan (above picture).

 The most notable hallmark of this movement was the introduction of electric guitars to folk music, giving birth to folk rock.
 While folk purists jeered at the new “rocking” rhythm section, others followed suit.
 This movement resulted in big “crossover” chart hits, such as The Byrds’ iconic “jangling” cover version of Dylan’s “Mr. Tambourine” man.